Lilmortal/youngi-ui/CONTRIBUTING.md

 }
 ```

-Note that all variables being exported must be under `global`.
+Note that all CSS variables being exported must be under `global`.

 ### Inline SVG